 What strategies did the Government employ to bring the virus under control and were they effective?
 Did it pay due regard to scientific evidence and public health expertise?
 Was it influenced by 'lockdown sceptics'.
 Were there other strategies the Government could have adopted that would have had better outcomes?

 ‘At all stages, we have been guided by the science, and we will do the right thing at the right time’

 ‘What I can tell you is that we truly did everything we could, and continue to do everything that we can, to minimise loss of life and to minimise suffering in what has been a very, very difficult stage, and a very, very difficult crisis for our country, and we will continue to do that’

 Prime Minister Boris Johnson, 26 January 2021

-We will examine the Government's overall strategy for controlling spread of infection, the timing and extent of ‘lockdowns’, their impact on case numbers and the implications for death rates.
+We will examine the Government's overall strategy for controlling the spread of infection, the timing and extent of ‘lockdowns’, their impact on case numbers, and the implications for death rates.
 We will make international comparisons and understand the underlying drivers for the decisions made.

 Michael Mansfield QC (chair), Professor Neena Modi, Dr. Tolullah Oni, Dr. Jacky Davis

 Lobby Akinnola (Covid-19 Bereaved Families for Justice)